skypjack/entt/docs/md/meta.md

   ```

   This function returns a meta iterator following the last removed element and a
   boolean value to indicate whether the operation was successful or not.
-Note
+A call
-  that a call to `erase` may silently fail in case of fixed size containers.
+  to `erase` may silently fail in case of fixed size containers.

-* The `operator[]` can be used to access elements in a container.
-It accepts a
+* The `operator[]` is used to access container elements.
+It accepts a single
-  single argument, that is the position of the element to return:
+  argument, the position of the element to return:

   ```cpp
   for(std::size_t pos{}, last = view.size(); pos < last; ++pos) {